CU-CommunityApps/CD_cwd_saml_mapping/README.md

 The cwd_saml_mapping module is a module that used with drupal/saml_sp allows for the following

 - Authentication through multiple IDP's ex.
 Cornell Test, Weill Test, Cornell Production Shibboleth
+- Configuration of which IDP to use in production (test or prod) and hooks all other non prod instance to test Shibboleth
 - Auto role assignment via a Saml Role Mapping config entity
-- Configuration of which IDP to use in production (test or prod) and hooks all other non prod instance to test Shibboleth
-- Future feature: to map saml data into Drupal user fields
+- Ability to map saml data into Drupal user fields
+- Ability to add redirect per role on longin
+- Ability to add redirect per role on logout

 ## REQUIREMENTS